MJAustinDev/MarsVolcanoDash/README.md

 # Mars Volcano Dash

-Simple game I've built using the Box2D physics engine and GLFW.
-Currently in a WIP stage, but the base mechanics are all working as I intent.
+Simple game I've built using the Box2D physics engine, GLFW and stb_image.
+Currently in a WIP stage, but the base mechanics and most of the graphics are all working as I intent.

-**Game is in its pre-release state, currently compiled stable build is found in the Release directory**

 ---